 FYI: Deep Sentinel can verify a crime-in-progress when dispatching police, with suspect description, behavior, etc.4 Police take “verified” alarms more seriously than unverified alarms (as most of those are false alarms), and thus you will likely get the help you need faster with Deep Sentinel guarding your home.

-To really test it out, we went snooping around our front porch at night like we were up to no good.
-And we have to say, our first test didn’t go as planned.
-After about 30 seconds of loitering, we noticed the red LED ring on the camera lighting up … but no guard.
-This didn’t seem right, after all, we were trying to be as suspicious as possible (think Harry and Marv from Home Alone).
-We even stole a package from our own porch!
-So we did the hands-over-the-head thing to get their attention.
-Finally, after about a minute, a guard spoke up and told us the reason for the misfire.
+To really test it out, I went snooping around my front porch at night like I was up to no good.
+And I have to say, my first test didn’t go as planned.
+After about 30 seconds of loitering, I noticed the red LED ring on the camera lighting up … but no guard response.
+This didn’t seem right.
+After all, I was behaving as suspiciously as possible.
+(Think Harry and Marv from “Home Alone.”)
+I even stole a package from my own porch!
+So I did the hands-over-the-head thing to get the guards’ attention.
+Finally, after about a minute, a guard spoke up and explained the reason for the misfire.

 On the app home screen, you’ll see a running banner of your recent activity, with a thumbnail image of the video and the guard’s name assigned to it.
 Beneath that, you’ll find each of your cameras with the battery status.

 And finally, you can also fine-tune your notifications.
-We were bombarded with Deep Sentinel notifications on the first day of testing, so we chose to receive push notifications only when a) Law enforcement is contacted, and b) A Live Sentinel agent intervenes.
-You’ll find your Notifications in the Settings drop down on the homescreen, and you can tweak these to your liking.
+I was bombarded with Deep Sentinel notifications on the first day of testing, so I adjusted my settings, choosing to receive push notifications only when a) Law enforcement is contacted, and b) A LiveSentinel agent intervenes.
+You’ll find your notifications in the Settings drop-down on the home screen, and you can tweak these to your liking.

 If you want to further explore the costs and camera options, here’s our full guide to Deep Sentinel pricing, plans, and packages.

-|Deep Sentinel Kits||Front Door 1-Cam Kit||Starter 3-Cam Kit||6-Cam Kit|
+|Front Door 1-Cam Kit||Starter 3-Cam Kit||6-Cam Kit|

-|Type of Protection||Entry-Level, Townhomes and Small Homes||Advanced, Larger Homes||Executive Level, Largest Homes|
+|Type of Protection||Entry-Level, Townhomes and Small Houses||Advanced, Larger Homes||Executive Level, Largest Homes|

 |Smartphone App Included||Yes||Yes||Yes|

-|Smart Hub with Snapdragon AI Processor||Yes||Yes||Yes|
+|Smart Hub With Snapdragon AI Processor||Yes||Yes||Yes|

-|24/7 Guards On-Duty||Yes||Yes||Yes|
+|24/7 Guards on Duty||Yes||Yes||Yes|

-Deep Sentinel doesn’t offer a whole lot in the way of add-ons and accessories, though you can pick up a few extra batteries, a Wi-Fi Range Extender, and additional cameras.
+Deep Sentinel doesn’t offer a whole lot in the way of add-ons and accessories, though you can pick up a few extra batteries, a Wi-Fi range extender, and additional cameras.
 Here’s the latest lineup of upgrades you’ll find on the menu.

 |Add-Ons & Accessories||Type of Device||Cost|

-|Solar Charger & USB + Extreme Temperature Battery Kit||Charger/Battery||$88|
+|Solar Charger and USB + Extreme Temperature Battery Kit||Charger/Battery||$88|

 |USB + Extreme Temperature Battery||Battery||$59|